TaylorMater/python-api-challenge/README.md

         test_cities_location_data.append((city.lat, city.lng, city.country_code))
 ```

 I prepended test_ to the variable names of larger scope so that I could compare the outputs in separate cells.
 Essentially, the solution I used was to add another list `test_cities_location_data` that is initialized as the `test_cities` list is initialized.
 I referenced the source for citipy [here](https://github.com/wingchen/citipy) and saw that there were public fields for latitude, longitude, and country code we could access for a `city` object.
 So once a `city` object is returned by `nearest_city()`, we can grab the other location data using dot notation, and have it stored in a tuple under the same index in as the relevant city name `test_cities_location_data`.
-Alternatively, I could have added the city name as another item in the tuple, but it was already in the starter code so I didn't bother trying to refactor too hard.

 But this solves our collision issue.
 Now we are grabbing weather data using OpenWeather purely off of latitude and longitude of the nearest city to our original random locations.
 Paris, Texas is included in our analysis, and before it was always excluded.
+We still have duplicate names being restricted when the list of cities is created (so once we have Paris, Texas, we can't have Paris, France too), but I think this allows for a more random city distribution.

+You could argue that this change was fairly inconsequential.
+The nature of our selection process is already not random - coastal cities will be selected more often because of lat-lng pairs that result in ocean locations.
+There will already be a skew, and that's a rather severe one for weather data.
+Proximity to water/the coast is one of the largest factors in climate.

+### Directory and Path Changes

+WeatherPy.ipynb is located in the scipts_and_notebooks directory of this repo.
+To write to the output_data directory, I had to prepend the provided paths with "../" to get the parent directory before checking for the output_data directory.

 ### citipy Bug